SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting.md

 To work around this, you need to delete the existing collector registration and register the collector again.
 To do this, you need to do two things:

+1. Delete local collector registration file in `~/.sumologic-otel-collector/` and wait 10 mins for collector to get offline.
-1. Remove the collector in Sumo Logic UI.
+2. Remove the collector in Sumo Logic UI.
    1. Log in to Sumo Logic.
-   1. Go to `Manage Data` - `Collection`.
+   1. Go to `Manage Data` - `OpenTelemetry Collection`.
    1. Find your collector.
    1. Click `Delete` on the right-hand side of the collector.
-2. Delete local collector registration file in `~/.sumologic-otel-collector/`.

 After that, the collector will register on next run.